DC Super Hero Girls (TV series): Episodes

-The new incarnation of DC Super Hero Girls debuted at the 2018 San Diego Comic-Con with the theatrical short #TheLateBatsby which screened in theaters before the film Teen Titans Go!
+The new incarnation of DC Super Hero Girls debuted at the 2018 San Diego Comic-Con with the theatrical short #TheLateBatsby, which screened in theaters before the film Teen Titans Go!
 To the Movies.
-The online "Super Shorts" debuted on January 17, 2019 with #SuperSleeper on YouTube.
+The online "Super Shorts" debuted on January 17, 2019, with #SuperSleeper on YouTube.
 The TV series debuted with the one-hour special #SweetJustice on March 8, 2019.

 Production

-Lauren Faust was approached by Warner Bros. to develop DC Super Hero Girls into a television series, after previously working on Super Best Friends Forever.
+Lauren Faust was approached by Warner Bros. to create and develop DC Super Hero Girls into a television series, after previously working on Super Best Friends Forever.
 The television iteration of the web series DC Super Hero Girls was announced in May 2017.
 Tara Strong and Nicole Sullivan reprise their roles as Batgirl and Supergirl respectively from Super Best Friends Forever, while Grey Griffin, who previously voiced Wonder Girl (Donna Troy) from the DC Nation Shorts, reprises her role as Wonder Woman from the web series.
 A year later, a poster showing the first look of the main characters was released.
 The series is animated by the Canadian studio Jam Filled Entertainment and Hasbro's Boulder Media from Ireland.

 The writers chose to model each character and their personalities after a teenager archetype, while also drawing inspiration for several characters on their incarnations from the Silver Age of Comic Books.
-However, for the more modern Jessica Cruz, the writers heavily altered her characterization due to her original backstory contrasting heavily with the series' lighthearted tone.
+For the more modern Jessica Cruz, the writers heavily altered her characterization due to her original backstory contrasting heavily with the series' lighthearted tone.

-Several of the writers for this series had previously worked on My Little Pony: Friendship Is Magic, another show created and developed by Faust.
+Several writers for this series had previously worked on My Little Pony: Friendship Is Magic, another show created and developed by Faust.
 Also, her series is the second collaboration of Tara Strong and John de Lancie, who respectively voiced Twilight Sparkle and Discord on Friendship Is Magic.

-Natalie Wetzig, a director on DC Super Hero Girls, referred to the second season of the show in an interview at the 2020 Annie Awards.
-She later clarified she stated the second half of season 1.
+Natalie Wetzig, a director on DC Super Hero Girls, referred to the second season of the show in an interview at the 2020 Annie Awards, but later clarified on the second half of season 1.
 Co-executive producer Amanda Rynda said the crew is "introducing lots of new villains and pushing the needle on new storylines" for season 2.

 Broadcast

 The show premiered on Cartoon Network UK on 6 July 2019.
 It began airing on CITV in September 2020.
-All 52 episodes of season 1 are available to watch on Netflix.
+All 52 episodes of Season 1 were available to watch on Netflix, but have since been removed.